untouring/snake-pygame/README.md

 # snake-pygame
-A classiacal Snake game with audio
+A classical Snake game with audio